Baixia, Nanjing

 Baixia (白下 (Báixià)) was a district of Nanjing, the capital of Jiangsu Province, People's Republic of China.
 It has a population of 530,000 (2011) and a land area of 35 km2.
 By the side of Qinhuai River, Baixia District has a long history and culture.
-It is one if the downtown areas of Nanjing and has convenient transportation and economic prosperity.
+It is one of the downtown areas of Nanjing and has convenient transportation and economic prosperity.
 After infrastructure improvement, the area has become an elegant living environment furnishing full communication and functional information network capacity.